arkency/posts/posts/2022-11-21-sometimes-its-worth-to-test-your-framework-features.md

 ## Too fast for you?

-What if it happens so fast, that comparison won't event notice, we thought.
+What if it happens so fast, that assertion won't even notice — we thought.

 Put a `sleep(1)` on it, make it pass: